gaurav-dogra/notes/Useful Shortcuts in Visual Studio.md

 F12

-## How to insert a new line when cursor is between current line
+## How to insert a new line below the current line

 Ctrl + Shift + Enter

+## How to insert a new line above the current line

+Ctrl + Enter